chirayu-khandelwal/hexabid-ai/README.md

 ## Acknowledgments

-- OpenAI for GPT-4 integration
-- Emergent for LLM key management
+- HexaBid product team for the in-house AI playbooks
 - Shadcn/UI for component library
 - FastAPI for backend framework
 - React community for frontend ecosystem